 Red clover has been used in traditional Chinese medicine to help prevent cancer and as a “blood purifier”.
 In laboratory studies, the isoflavones contained in red clover were seen to stop cancer cells from growing and multiplying.
 It showed some promise in causing cancer cells to self-destruct.
 This is called cell apoptosis.
 Much more research is needed to find out if they will work the same way in humans, but the research is promising.

 It was also noted that since the isoflavones mimic estrogen, certain types of cancer that are affected by estrogen are the most likely to be affected by using red clover.
 These include prostate, breast, and endometrial cancers.
 However, since it is not clear how estrogen affects breast cancer, those with a high risk for breast cancer should avoid using red clover.
+It should also be avoided in medicinal amounts used in supplements by those who have cervical cancer, ovarian cancer, endometriosis, or fibroids of the uterus.

 May Increase Bone Density

 A laboratory study on mice indicated that the phytoestrogens decreased bone loss in the mice compared to the control group.
+Another study found that isoflavones extracted from red clover reduced bone loss from the spine by 45% compared to the placebo group.

 May Improve Cardiovascular Health